HarryPaniccc/DnD/World of Helodaria/Dularen.md

 Outside of the Peddle is a simple, well kept cityscape with many places to dine, drink and live out your life.

-- The Dripping Barrel Inn (6Sp/Night) is a hearty, large inn with the first floor being a tavern.
+- The **Dripping Barrel Inn** (6Sp/Night) is a hearty, large inn with the first floor being a tavern.
 In the far right there is a bar on a raised half of the floor, and the far left there is a staircase leading above the bar to the open top floor with corridors leading to 16 total rooms.
 There is also a stable that is available for 7cp per day, per animal.
 The place is run by a collection of waiter staff and [[Albanny Halonoth]].
 	- Bonnard is a fairly stout, short haired human barhand who works at the dripping barrel.
+- The **Bloated Horse Tavern** is a full tavern at all times of the day
 - The **Laughing Deck** is a tavern run by halfling man [[Dick Pemberton]], the establishment contains a collection of tables.
 - **The Hold** is a small castle-like structure in which the [[Ashen Legion]] keeps its warriors, and generals should they visit town.